TCleard/PredictionReconciliationNetwork/README.md

 }
 ```
 If this method return false, then there's an inconsistency.
-The lib will automatically called the Processor.**Rewind** method with the server state, syncing the server and the client, and then all the client inputs that has been processed since this state.tick will be reapplied.
+The lib will automatically called the Processor.**Rewind** method with the server state to restore, syncing the server and the client, and then all the client inputs that has been processed since this state.tick will be reapplied.

 ### InputProvider
 To provide an **input** to the processor, you'll need an **InputProvider**.